plurid/plurid/docs/CONTEXT-MAP.md

 _Last updated: 2026-07-02._

 This is the governance map for the monorepo: **what is live, what is legacy, what is experimental**, and how the workspace/quality gates cover each package.
-It exists because folder names alone don't make those distinctions clear (the lens both `docs/ENGINE_AUDIT_AND_ROADMAP.md` and `docs/CODEBASE_DEEP_CRITIQUE.md` asked for).
+It exists because folder names alone don't make those distinctions clear (the lens `docs/ENGINE_AUDIT_AND_ROADMAP.md` asked for).

 > New here?
 To **use** the engine read [`GETTING_STARTED.md`](./GETTING_STARTED.md); to **work on** it read [`CONTRIBUTING.md`](./CONTRIBUTING.md).
 This file is the package-by-package status reference.